 It will make sense once you start putting it together, but if you have any questions, just leave a comment.
 I’ll get back to you as soon as possible.

 I’ve added some reminders along the way:

-- Set up your online bank account (consider a rewards account like PerkStreet).
+- Set up your online bank account.

-- Update or create your will.
+- Update your will.

 - Review your car insurance needs.